mlabecki/portfolio_analytics/README.md

 **b.
 Analyze prices**
 > - statistical summary at the portfolio level
-> - drawdown analysis with tabular summaries and an interactive plot of top drawdowns for each ticker
+> - drawdown analysis with tabular summaries and an interactive plot of top drawdowns
 > - interactive line graphs and candlestick plots with traditional and hollow candles
-> - moving average convergence divergence (MACD) plot with signal overlay and an optional price overlay for each ticker
+> - moving average convergence divergence (MACD) plot with signal overlay and an optional price overlay
-> - relative strength index (RSI) plot with overbought and oversold overlays and an optional price overlay for each ticker
+> - relative strength index (RSI) plot with overbought and oversold overlays and an optional price overlay
-> - stochastic oscillator %K-%D plot with overbought and oversold overlays and an optional price overlay for each ticker
+> - stochastic oscillator %K-%D plot with overbought and oversold overlays and an optional price overlay
 > - up to six custom selected moving average overlays on top of an existing graph
 > - up to three pairs of customized Bollinger band overlays on top of an existing graph
 > - up to three pairs of customized moving average envelope overlays on top of an existing graph